rafsanraqib/Basic-Functions/README.md

 6. close_far(a,b,c): Expects three ints and returns true if either b or c is within 1 away from a while the other is 10 or greater than a.

+7.unsorted_list_sum(lst, sum): Checks every entry of the list using a loop and checks if there are two same entries adjacent and if their sum is equal to the sum in the argument.

+8. sorted_list_sum(lst,sum): Same function as number 7 but this time the list is sorted.

+9. has_repeats(lst): Checks whether the given list has repeated elements.
+Does not use list, makes use of the data structure set in python.

+10. first_recuring(lst): Iterates through the list and finds the first recurring character and returns is.
+Uses python dictionary.

 * Example tests are included in the code.
 Uncomment and run